 A cloud strategy is a roadmap that describes best practices, technologies, and services to use.
 Cloud adoption is an essential tool for companies trying to deploy and improve their operations.
 A cloud strategy must be established, whether for cloud migration or the existing systems.

-To summarise, cloud strategy is a guide that enables a company to balance the essentials of services while minimizing risk exposure and maximizing usefulness.
+To summarize, cloud strategy is a guide that enables a company to balance the essentials of services while minimizing risk exposure and maximizing usefulness.
 It also improves the visibility and branding of a cloud service.
 However, the process of managing internal and external services can become daunting.
 However, a lack of it can leave any cloud service provider with less guidance, higher maintenance costs, and a poorly configured environment, ultimately driving away cloud service consumers.